 US bans utilities supplying defense facilities from buying power grid items from China

-The U.S. energy secretary on Thursday signed an order prohibiting electric utilities that supply critical defense facilities from importing certain power system items from China, in an effort to protect U.S. security from cyber and other attacks.

-WASHINGTON: The U.S. energy secretary on Thursday signed an order prohibiting electric utilities that supply critical defense facilities from importing certain power system items from China, in an effort to protect U.S. security from cyber and other attacks.
+WASHINGTON: The US energy secretary on Thursday (Dec 17) signed an order prohibiting electric utilities that supply critical defence facilities from importing certain power system items from China, in an effort to protect US security from cyber and other attacks.

-The Department of Energy said in a release the order prohibits utilities that supply the defense facilities at a service voltage of 69kV or above from acquiring, importing, transferring, or installing bulk power system electric equipment.
-It was not immediately clear which defense sites were considered critical and the Energy Department did not immediately respond to a request for comment.
+The Department of Energy said in a release the order prohibits utilities that supply the defence facilities at a service voltage of 69kV or above from acquiring, importing, transferring, or installing bulk power system electric equipment.
+It was not immediately clear which defence sites were considered critical and the Energy Department did not immediately respond to a request for comment.

 Bulk power equipment consists of items used in substations, control rooms, or power plants, including nuclear reactors, capacitors, transformers, large generators and backup generators and other equipment.